darkgeny/Speederiny85/README.md

 As you can see, the speed value and steps value are changed locally only if there has been an actual change in the remote attiny.
 Otherwise, the speed and steps value remains the last value detected.

+There is no delay in ESP32 client.

-There is no delay, except for 2 milliseconds for each speed-update and 2 milliseconds for each steps-update.
+On Arduino client there is a 2 milliseconds deley for each speed-update and 2 milliseconds for each steps-update,<br>

-Therefore -see update() function- in this specific case, there is a total of 8 milliseconds of delay for each loop() cycle.
+therefore -see update() function- in this specific case, there is a total of 8 milliseconds of delay for each loop() cycle.

+ESP32 client using second and third UART with HardwareSerial library (included in Arduino IDE).
+Arduino using any serial with SoftwareSerial library (included here in GPL license).

+<h3>ARDUINO CLIENT Example</h3>

 <code>
 #include "TakeValuesSerial.h"